 Question # 9: Is there adequate space, convenient times or accommodations to parent work schedules, special visits etc.

-Finding: Fourteen youth felt that there is adequate space and accommodations for visits.
-Two youth stated there was not enough space.
+Finding: 10 youth felt that there is adequate space and accommodations for visits.

 Question # 10: Is there adequate privacy during visits and how are visits supervised?